dotlang/language/README.md

 ## Method call resolution
 - We can have dynamic dispatch by using union.
 When I call `process(intOrFloat)` based on the type inside union, either process for int or the one for float will be called.
+- If you don't want to define function with union but still have dynamic dispatch, you will need to write delegation (or forwarding) functions: `func process(float, union[Shape]->Shape, string, int, GradientColor|SolidColor->Color, int)`

 - There will be no dynamic type.
 When you write `var s: Shape = createCircle()` you have only a Shape.
 Because `=` is supposed to make a data-copy.
 If you need to support both use union.
 For example for array storage define array of type `union[Circle, Square]`.
 - explain named and underlying type role indispatch
 If no function is defined for a named type but for it's underlying type, that one will be called.